"Coming Out" Literature

 Erastes Pill & Marshall Kirk, Guide Magazine, 1987

-Over ten years later, that article proves itself to have been prophetic.
+Over twenty-six years later, that article proves itself to have been prophetic.
 Now, if you stand openly with your Church, you will find yourself labeled "antiquated," "out of step," and "homophobic."
 Who needs to risk those kinds of insults?

 It is a risk, but your friend has just gone out on a limb and revealed something very personal.
 Rather than just standing back and watching, you can and should take the same risk.
 You’ll do both of you a lot more good that way, even if things do get a bit controversial.
 Pray a lot.
 Pick your time and place carefully, and maybe say: